bazurbat/jagen/doc/Manual.md

 - **source.sha256sum** (`pkg_source_sha256sum`) — SHA256 hash of the source
   file (for dist sources only)

+- **source.rev** — A revision identifier to checkout or update.
+Takes priority over other revision specifiers (branch, tag, bookmark), the interpretation depends on the underlying SCM.

+- **source.tag** — The tag (Git) or revision (Hg) to checkout and fetch on update, takes priority over a branch.

+- **source.tags** — Additional tags (Git) or revisions (Hg) to fetch on update.

 - **source.type** — A type of the source: dist, git, hg, repo.
 The packages with the source types of "git", "hg" and "repo" are considered "SCM" packages